benvh/chrome-pass/README.md

 * If it doesn't work right away restart chrome or reload the extension

 ## Usage
-Once installed the extension should show up as a button.
+Once installed, the extension should show up as a button.

 * Visit a website with which you want to authenticate
 * Click the chrome-pass button.
 If there are any usernames registered for the current hostname they should show up